BlockResearchGroup/compas_tno/docs/tutorial/2_shape.rst

 TNO Viewer
 -------------

-For 3D visualisation, the :mod:`Viewer <compas_tno.viewers.TNOViewer>` can be used.
+For 3D visualisation, the :mod:`Viewer <compas_tno.viewers.Viewer>` can be used.
 This `COMPAS View2 <https://compas.dev/compas_view2/latest/>`_ based visualisation enable to add multiple 3D objects in the scene, such as the shape, the thrust network, cracks, reaction forces, loads, etc. The viewer is used in the :ref:`examples <examples>` of this tutorial.
 The code to visualise the shape of a crossvault is:

 .. code-block:: Python